cyscale/cyscale.com/src/pages/blog/next-level-of-cloud-security.md

 * Multi-tenancy support for a Corporate Account and associated Users.
 * Single auto-onboarding step for multiple Azure Subscriptions under a Tenant.
-* [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/cyscale.power-cloud-saas-basic) listing of the Cyscale Power Cloud Platform.
+* [Microsoft Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/cyscale.power-cloud-saas-basic) listing of the Cyscale Cloud Platform.
 * Signup & access the Cyscale account using Microsoft, Google, or GitHub social logins.
 * Notifications to *Slack*, *Teams*, *Datadog,* and *Email*.
 Whenever your security policies are violated, you're instantly notified.
 You can also manually send an alert later.
 * Simplified onboarding for AWS and GCP using CloudFormation and Terraform.